hospotho/Image-Viewer/readme.md

 At 2022-06, I felt tired to update it, so I decided to clear up all those old style messy jQuery code and undertake a complete rewrite of it.

-Rewrite is done, also upgrade to manifest V3. <= Now
+Rewrite is done, also upgrade to manifest V3.

+Develop and maintain by me <= Now

 ## License